lemelodychan/bonjouridol/scripts/README.md

 ## Storage and Cleanup

 - Backups are stored in the `backups/` directory
-- Only the 10 most recent backups are kept
+- Backups older than 30 days are automatically deleted
-- Old backups are automatically deleted
+- This keeps storage clean while maintaining a month of backup history
 - Backup files are committed to the repository for version control

 ## Troubleshooting